SSchwartz214/quantified_self/README.md

 ```
 PATCH /api/v1/foods/:id
 ```
-  * Allows one to update an existing food with the parameters example parameters:<br/>
+  * Allows one to update an existing food with the parameters<br/>
+  example parameters:<br/>
   { "food": { "name": "Mint", "calories": "14"} }
 ```